purefunctor/purescript-dissect/README.md

 type variable `n`, we can fill it with anything we want.
 Likewise, we can also use the `Mu` combinator to effectively create a recursive data type.
-What we want in a dissection is to be able to represent the steps on how we\'re going to deconstruct recursive cases such as `Fork`.
-Let\'s start by visualizing the essence of dissecting functors:
+What we want in a dissection is to be able to represent the steps on how we're going to deconstruct recursive cases such as `Fork`.
+Let's start by visualizing the essence of dissecting functors:

 We say that `TreeF` essentially has a three seats for `n` to be contained in, and that lives under the `Fork` constructor: